NBA 2K21 is in full swing, so there's no time like the present to get in on the action.

 The Release Date Gap

 NBA 2K21, like many major titles heading to next-gen consoles, is facing the unique problem of a release date gap between release day and the release window for next-gen consoles.
-NBA 2K21 is coming on 4 September, but next-gen consoles aren’t expected until Holiday 2020.
+NBA 2K21 is here, but next-gen consoles aren't expected until Holiday 2020.

-This creates a time where fans who are waiting for the game’s release will be forced to choose between picking up the current-gen Standard Edition, waiting to pick up the next-gen Standard Edition, or spending even more to pick up the Mamba Forever Edition and cover both bases.
+This means fans who are waiting for the game's release will be forced to choose between picking up the current-gen Standard Edition, waiting to pick up the next-gen Standard Edition, or spending even more to pick up the Mamba Forever Edition and cover both bases.